LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 {: .notice}
 **Please note:** This feature requires enablement.
 For more information please contact your LivePerson representative for more information.

-On your LiveEngage account, take the following steps:
+On your LivePerson Conversational Cloud account, take the following steps:

 1. Go to any existing agent/agent manager profiles, or create a new profile, and turn the following permissions on: **Update consumer profile via API**